PhD Admission procedure

 Mandatory attachments to the application

-Following application documents have to be delivered to the Faculty by 15 December 2020:
+Following application documents have to be delivered to the Faculty by 31st May 2024 (application round I) and by 31st August 2024 (application round II).

-- The appendix to the application form and the declaration of parallel studies.
+- The appendix to the application form and the declaration of parallel studies, is part of the electronic application form.

 - Structured professional CV, optionally with the list of own published professional publications with a brief annotation and reviews of these publications.